Though the world may still feel on hold right now, your dreams of studying or … Read more

 - Founded in 2000 with collaboration from world-class institutions, Singapore Management University is one of the youngest institutions in the world to achieve both AACSB and EQUIS accreditations.

-- Ranked 50th in the world for both accounting and finance, and business and management by the QS World University subject rankings 2015.
+- Ranked top 100 in the world for both accounting and finance, and business and management by the QS World University subject rankings 2019.

 - With an emphasis on globalization, SMU features full-time faculty members and industry practitioners representing more than 30 different nationalities and 84% of the university’s full-time students have gone on their own overseas program.

-- SMU’s seminar-style approach keeps classes small stimulating interaction and critical thinking.
+- SMU’s seminar-style approach keeps classes small, stimulating, interactive and encourages critical thinking.

 - Located in the center of the city, SMU’s campus is cosmopolitan (think NYU) and features coffee shops, a library, reading rooms, art studios, sports hall, gymnasium and swimming pool.